Celebrated (part twenty-one)

 “Not to worry.”
 Hector for some reason found his throat dry, the words coming not rueful, but a bit choked.

 Tom dropped the passage here.
 He was the sort of reader-out-loud who dives into the work.
-Even his accent for Hector’s lines suggested something of England—and was no worse than Petra had sounded to herself inside her head.
+Even his accent for Hector’s lines suggested something of England—no worse than Petra had sounded to herself inside her head.

 “You see,” he said.
 “I like that.
 I’m satisfied with it.
 Dorrie is not a female lead, not in accord with the rules of any genre, or by any standard of plotting.
 She risks trouble for herself to see her cousin.
 She finds out her cousin is dead.
 She goes home thinking that if Hector could get himself free, maybe she can too.
 And maybe that message was what didn’t sit well with Guiness.
 But it doesn’t kill the book.
 Stories aren’t always didactic…so what?”
 A pause.
 “I wonder, though, a little, about Brill.
 I feel like he would have wanted married people reconciled…he wasn’t conventional in everything, but…”

 If general principles applied.
 Anything extreme in its incongruity became congruous.
 A lawn chair could be a dining room fixture.
-And so Brill had sat on the velvet-seated vanity stool, opened the lid, found a sheet of stationery, scribbled, smiling, the contract.
-It’s terms were not, “we’ll publish your book”, or, “we’ll pay you so much in advance”; they were a promise the daughter of his friend would get an editor for consultation, an agreement she would not shop her manuscript to other publishers, for a period of ninety weeks.
+And so Brill had sat on a velvet-seated vanity stool, opened the desk lid, found a sheet of stationery, longhanded a document, smiling.
+A contract.
+Its terms were not, “we’ll publish your book”, or, “we’ll pay you so much in advance”; they were a promise that the daughter of his friend would get an editor for consultation, an agreement she would not shop her manuscript to other publishers, for a period of ninety weeks.

 Her emotional growth as a woman in her mid-twenties had been stunted, Petra knew.
-Brill’s attention, the shared secrety nature of their compact, had made her giddy.
-But his staging was done to communicate, in its oddity, informality, exception.
+Brill’s attention, the shared secrety nature of their compact, made her giddy.
+But his staging was done to communicate, by its oddity, by its informality, exception.

 And that favors could come of love, the sort old, good friends have for each other.
-That he extended love, though not that of an uncle or a stepfather…he extended regard, maybe…to Madeline’s daughter.
+He extended love, although not that of an uncle or a stepfather…he extended regard, maybe…to Madeline’s daughter.